fontanf/localsearchsolver/README.md

 #### Flow shop scheduling

 [Permutation flow shop scheduling problem, Makespan](examples/permutationflowshopschedulingmakespan.hpp)
-* Example of a sequencing problem
+* This one is not considered as a sequencing problem since the dedicated acceleration strategy makes it possible to explore the neighborhoods more efficiently
 * Algorithm:
   * Perturbation: swap two blocs (double-bridge)
   * Local search neighborhoods: